Writing Adblock Plus filters

 Extended CSS selectors (Adblock Plus specific)

-Sometimes the standard CSS selectors aren't powerful enough to hide an advertisement, for those cases we have added some new ones, namely
+Sometimes the standard CSS selectors aren't powerful enough to hide an advertisement.
+For those cases we have added some new selectors, namely

 When writing an element hiding filter that makes use of these extended selectors you must use the

 example.com#?#selector.
 But it's important to note that doing so carries a performance impact, so do so sparingly and make sure those filters are specific to as few domains and elements as possible.

 :-abp-properties(properties) will select elements based upon stylesheet properties.
 For example

 :-abp-properties(width:300px;height:250px;) will select elements that have a corresponding CSS rule in a stylesheet which sets the

 250px respectively.
 Property names are matched case-insensitively.
 Furthermore, wildcards can be used so that

 :-abp-properties(width:*px;height:250px;) will match any width specified in pixels and a height of 250 pixels.